fanpu/website/_pages/about.md

 In my free time, I enjoy bouldering, running, learning new things, watching anime, playing Genshin Impact, and cosplaying.
 If I have an extended break I enjoy traveling, especially hiking and exploring the great outdoors.
+Most of the banner pictures on my blog posts were taken during these hikes.

 I grew up in my hometown Singapore before moving to the US for college.
 I try to go back and visit once a year.